“Hospitalization at Home Got Me into the Rhythm of Taking Care of Myself”

 William Davenport built his career as a dancer.
 Using his body as an instrument, it was concerning when health issues started slowing down the 73-year-old performer.
 Diabetes and pulmonary sarcoidosis diagnosis kept him in and out of the hospital.
 One stay was 30 days long including a stint in the ICU and two-weeks in rehab.
 He swore he would never stay in the hospital that long again.

 When his blood pressure plummeted in August, he was sent to the ER at Mount Sinai West.
-Hospitalization at Home was a perfect fit for his condition, and he was transported home in an ambulance.
+Hospitalization at Home, which Mount Sinai provides through a partnership with Contessa, was a perfect fit for his condition.
+He was transported home in an ambulance.
 At his apartment, he was met by an acute care nurse who set up all of his remote patient monitoring devices: blood pressure cuff, scale, thermometer, pulse oximeter and a tablet for doctor appointments.
 He soon found that getting hospital-level care at home not only improved his health but his understanding of his conditions, as well.

 “The nurses got me into a rhythm of taking care of myself.
 I now check my vitals and take my meds daily.
 It’s just like learning to dance.
 You have to practice your tendus and piques before getting en pointe.
 Once I got into the rhythm, I was feeling better.”